 The law foresees a three-stage registration process:

-1. The asylum seeker “makes” (présente) their application to the Immigration Office within 8 working days after arrival on the territory.[1]
-An application at the border is made with the Border Police Section of the Federal Police immediately when the person is apprehended at the border and asked about their motives for entering Belgium.[2]
+- The person ’makes’ (présente) their application to the Immigration Office within 8 working days after arrival on the territory.[4]
+An application at the border is made with the Border Police Section of the Federal Police immediately when the person is apprehended at the border and asked about their motives for entering Belgium.[5]
 The application can also be made in prison with the prison director or in a closed centre with personnel of the Immigration Office.
 These authorities refer the application immediately to the Immigration Office.
-Other applicants (the large majority) make their application directly at the Immigration Office (previously at the arrival centre ‘Petit Château/Klein Kasteeltje’, since August 2022 at the building of the Immigration Office, Pachecolaan 44, 1000 Brussel – Cube).
-The asylum seeker receives a “certificate of presentation” (attestation de présentation/bewijs van aanmelding) as soon as the application is made.[3]
-Under the law, failure to apply for a residence permit after irregularly entering the country or to apply for international protection within the 8-day deadline constitutes a criterion for determining a “risk of absconding”.[4]
+Other applicants (the large majority) make their application directly at the Registration Centre in Belliardstraat 68, Brussels.
+The asylum applicant receives a ‘certificate of presentation’ (attestation de présentation/bewijs van aanmelding) as soon as the application is made, unless the application is lodged on the same moment in which case they immediately receive an annex 26(quinquies) (step 3).[6]
+Under the law, failure to apply for a residence permit after irregularly entering the country or to apply for international protection within the 8-day deadline constitutes a criterion for determining a ‘risk of absconding’.[7]
 It is not clear if or to what extent these provisions are currently being applied.
 The CGRS can also consider non-compliance with this deadline as one of the elements in assessing the credibility of the asylum claim.

 Limitations to the right to apply for asylum

-(translation from French) “While the Court can understand that it is not possible to register every application for international protection on the same day as it is made, which is not required by the applicable provisions nor claimed by the applicants, it is inadmissible that some people were obliged to sleep outside the building for several days in a row in the hope that the next day they would be able to enter the building so that a certificate of presentation could be issued to them in accordance with Article 50 §2 of the Law of 15 December 1980. (…) Indeed, as long as the person concerned has not been issued with a document certifying that he has presented himself, not only will he not be able to claim material aid, but the following delays, set by the Directive and the Law of 15 December 1980, will not begin to run: * the 3 (or 10) day time limit within which the responsible authority must register the application; * the time limit for submitting the application, which then determines the start of the time limit within which the responsible authority must rule on the application. (…) The Belgian State’s assertion that the applications were always registered within 3 (or 10) days of their submission, assuming it to be correct, is, in this respect, irrelevant, since it is established, on the basis of the foregoing, that, it has, unjustifiably, delayed the moment at which the person is finally offered the opportunity to submit his application for international protection (even though this stage does not require the completion of any particular administrative formality) and, consequently, the running of all subsequent legal deadlines.”[15]
+(translation from French) ‘While the Court can understand that it is not possible to register every application for international protection on the same day as it is made, which is not required by the applicable provisions nor claimed by the applicants, it is inadmissible that some people were obliged to sleep outside the building for several days in a row in the hope that the next day they would be able to enter the building so that a certificate of presentation could be issued to them in accordance with Article 50 §2 of the Law of 15 December 1980. (…) Indeed, as long as the person concerned has not been issued with a document certifying that he has presented himself, not only will he not be able to claim material aid, but the following delays, set by the Directive and the Law of 15 December 1980, will not begin to run: * the 3 (or 10) day time limit within which the responsible authority must register the application; * the time limit for submitting the application, which then determines the start of the time limit within which the responsible authority must rule on the application. (…) The Belgian State’s assertion that the applications were always registered within 3 (or 10) days of their submission, assuming it to be correct, is, in this respect, irrelevant, since it is established, on the basis of the foregoing, that, it has, unjustifiably, delayed the moment at which the person is finally offered the opportunity to submit his application for international protection (even though this stage does not require the completion of any particular administrative formality) and, consequently, the running of all subsequent legal deadlines.’[19]

 Procedure after registration